 The independent panel’s report is scathing.

-On February 22, the independent investigators released the results of their months-long inquest that combed body cam footage, videotaped interviews with the responding officers and their follow-up reports, notes from the scene, the 911 call and the dispatch record, the autopsy report, medical records, and more.
-In 157 pages, the investigators contend that the APD “stretched the record to exonerate the officers rather than present a neutral version of the facts,” and that police — particularly Woodyard — escalated “what may have been a consensual encounter with Mr. McClain into an investigatory stop,” without reason to suspect criminal activity.
-“This decision had ramifications for the rest of the encounter,” the report states, emphasizing the speed with which officers resorted to (what investigators deemed) unnecessary force, and questioning the justification for a “pat-down search” in the first place.
+On February 22, the independent investigators released the results of their months-long inquest that had combed body-cam footage, videotaped interviews with the responding officers and their follow-up reports, notes from the scene, the 911 call and the dispatch record, the autopsy report, medical records, and more.
+In 157 pages, the investigators contend that the APD “stretched the record to exonerate the officers rather than present a neutral version of the facts,” and that police — particularly Woodyard, who placed his hands on McClain within ten seconds of exiting his vehicle, investigators said — escalated “what may have been a consensual encounter with Mr. McClain into an investigatory stop” without reason to suspect criminal activity.
+“This decision had ramifications for the rest of the encounter,” the report states, emphasizing the speed with which officers resorted to (what investigators deemed) unnecessary force and questioning the justification for a “pat-down search” in the first place.

-The report also notes that first responders injected McClain with an inappropriately large dose of ketamine “based on a grossly inaccurate and inflated estimate of Mr. McClain’s size,” without attempting to “examine or question” him first.
+The report also notes that first responders injected McClain with an inappropriately large dose of ketamine “based on a grossly inaccurate and inflated estimate of Mr. McClain’s size” without attempting to “examine or question” him first.
+The investigators note that racial biases may have influenced authorities’ perceptions of McClain as being much bigger than he actually was.
 “At the time of the injection,” the report states, “Mr. McClain had not moved or made any sounds for about one minute.”

 After the fact, the report says, detectives with the APD’s Major Crimes unit “failed to ask basic, critical questions about the justification for the use of force” and “seemingly ignored contrary evidence” in its investigation of the incident.

-On Monday, City Manager Twombly said he and City Council were “reviewing their report and look forward to hearing additional context during their presentation before we comment further,” according to ABC.
-McClain’s mother, Sheneen McClain, told CNN: “It was overwhelming knowing my son was innocent the entire time and just waiting on the facts and proof of it.
+In the report’s immediate aftermath, City Manager Twombly said he and the City Council were “reviewing” it “and look forward to hearing additional context during their presentation before we comment further,” according to ABC.
+McClain’s mother, Sheneen McClain, told CNN, “It was overwhelming knowing my son was innocent the entire time and just waiting on the facts and proof of it.
 My son’s name is cleared now.
 He’s no longer labeled a suspect.
 He is actually a victim.”

 “I looked at everything that happened to him because it’s my responsibility,” she added.
 “Even in death, he’s still my son.
 His name, his legacy.
 All that matters.”